Ultimate Guide to Agile Methodology – PART 3

 From defining your strategy, to scheduling Sprints, and managing day-to-day tasks…

-It’s important to choose tools which support the way your teams work.
+It’s important to choose agile tools which support the way your teams work.

-We’ve chosen five “must have” agile software development tools (listed in no particular order).
+We’ve chosen five “must have” agile tools (listed in no particular order).

-Although there are many others, we’ve focused on these five tools, because they cover the absolute necessities of running successful agile campaigns.
+Although there are many others, we’ve focused on these five agile development tools, because they cover the absolute necessities of running successful agile campaigns.